Canucks Have Healthy Logjam on Defence

 One guy who does have a booming shot, as mentioned before, is Wiercioch.
 That could play a part in him snagging some ice time away from the other six defencemen ahead of him on the depth chart.
 He played on the top power play unit in Ottawa with Erik Karlsson before he fell out of favour.

 Del Zotto could find himself on the power play more in Vancouver.
-Shayne Gostisbehere, Ivan Provorov and Mark Streit ahead of him on the power play depth chart in Philadelphia.
+Shayne Gostisbehere, Ivan Provorov and Mark Streit were ahead of him on the power play depth chart in Philadelphia.
 It’s been a while since he had success there, but he does have seasons with 22 and 14 power play points on his resume.

 The other dark horse to consider for the power play is Subban.
 If Subban makes this team, he should be used primarily as a third-pairing, power play guy.
 He was extremely effective in that role for Utica last season, and he might be a better shooter than any of those guys mentioned above.
 No one knows that better than Green, who will have a tough job reviving this power play.